coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 * The command begins with <nobr>`local tapText`</nobr> which you should easily recognize as the declaration of a variable `tapText`.

-* `display.newText()` is another Corona&nbsp;API, but instead of loading an image as we did earlier, this command creates a __text__ object.
+* `display.newText()` is another API, but instead of loading an image as we did earlier, this command creates a __text__ object.
 Because we are assigning the variable `tapText` to this object, we'll be able to make changes to the text during our game, such as changing the printed number to match how many times the balloon was tapped.

 * Inside the parentheses are the parameters which we pass to `display.newText()`.
 The first parameter is the initial printed value for the text, but notice that instead of setting a direct string value like `"0"`, we actually assign the __variable__ which we declared earlier (`tapCount`).
-In Corona, it's perfectly valid to specify a variable as a parameter of an API, as long as it's a valid variable and the API accepts the variable's type as that parameter.
+In CORONA_CORE_PRODUCT, it's perfectly valid to specify a variable as a parameter of an API, as long as it's a valid variable and the API accepts the variable's type as that parameter.

 <div class="code-indent">

 The second two parameters, `display.contentCenterX` and `20`, are used to position this text object on the screen.
 You'll notice that we use the same shortcut of `display.contentCenterX` to position the object in the horizontal center of the screen, and `20` to set its vertical __y__ position near the top of the screen.

 The fourth parameter for this API is the __font__ in which to render the text.
-Corona supports [custom fonts][guide.system.customFont] across all platforms, but for this game we'll use the default system font by specifying `native.systemFont`.
+CORONA_CORE_PRODUCT supports [custom fonts][guide.system.customFont] across all platforms, but for this game we'll use the default system font by specifying `native.systemFont`.

 The final parameter (`40`) is the intended __size__ of the rendered text.